shahviransh/Textbook-MCP-Server/README.md

 ## Usage Examples

-In Claude Desktop, you can ask:
+In LLM Desktop, you can ask:

 - "Extract the table of contents from textbook.pdf"
 - "Summarize chapter 3 which spans pages 45-67"